The University of North Carolina Herbarium

 recently seeded to be uninspiring and well-trodden.
 The impetus given in this

 was to the investigation of simian malaria was characteristic of Eyles’s vision, determination, leadership and phenomenal

 energy.
-During the past year
+During the past year Eyles was greatly

-to synthetic drugs and particularly 4-aminoquinolines.
+and particularly 4-aminoquinolines.
 He left a number of papers which are now

 Some of us who saw Eyles

 in September at the International Congresses of Tropical Medicine in Rio de

 Janeiro and who heard his summary of the work carried out in Malaya could not

 help saying that he seemed to be in a hurry to complete one job and to start

 another.
 He was in a hurry, indeed for this “appointment in Penang”.

-Eyles’s work resulted in more than a hundred
+Eyles’s work resulted in more than a hundred publications.
+He

-general and specific problems in parasitology.
-One of Eyles’s most important
+problems in parasitology.
+One of Eyles’s most

-individual – an inveterate collector of almost anything, biological or
+live individual – an inveterate collector of almost anything, biological or

 otherwise – universally liked and admired by those who have had the good